Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

-Each of these factors will in turn, increase our children vocabulary through reading books and interacting in bookish play.
+Each of these factors will, in turn, increase our children’s vocabulary through reading books and interacting in bookish play.

 Engagement in Reading

-The average toddler or preschooler are not designed to sit still for long.
+The average toddler or preschooler is not designed to sit still for long.

 Bookish play activities are a great way of increasing the engagement of active children.